MaxBolduc/cf-flyway-resource/README.md

 Migrate database schemas to CloudFoundry database service.

 The **out** script creates a service-key on the Cloud Foundry database service.
-It then reads the credentials of the service-key and generate a `flyway.config` file containing the CloudFoundry database service-key url, username and password.
+It then reads the credentials of the service-key and generate a `flyway.conf` file containing the CloudFoundry database service-key url, username and password.

-The generated `flyway.config` file will also have `flyway.cleanDisabled=true` set by default.
+The generated `flyway.conf` file will also have `flyway.cleanDisabled=true` set by default.

 Any other flyway configuration provided by the user is also appended to the generated `flyway.conf` file.
 Note that the **out** script will always override the following config: